Last Updated on by Karl

 Brian Solis is known to most of our readers and his blog is one of the most influential marketing blogs in the world.
 He is on the forefront of social business, marketing, publishing, and culture.
-Now that his new book, The End of Business as Usual, has come out I asked if he could answer some questions for our readers.
+When his book, The End of Business as Usual, come out I asked if he could answer some questions for our readers.
 Brian gladly agreed.

 What are the key takeaways of The End of Business as Usual?

 Brian Solis: This book deconstructs a new era of business for you to rebuild within your organization.
 It’s hard work.
 It’s important work.
 The answers are at your disposal and they’re the direct result of organizations that are paving the way.

 Many books to date have focused on helping businesses master social media.
 This was really the focus of my last book Engage.
 There comes a point however where the opportunity that social media presents falls short of executive expectations or understanding.
 The truth is that you can’t make the business case just because of social media.
 In fact social media is just part of the story.
 If you align social media, mobile, gaming, deals, geolocation, et al., with business priorities and corporate objectives, you will not have to wait for negative experiences to find you, you’ll be well on your way to shaping experiences based on the delivery of real world value against real world metrics of business.

 This book tells the whole story of exactly how consumer behavior is changing and how to change the infrastructure of the business to adapt and ultimately lead the way.